Santorini caldera: Geography

-The caldera measures about 12 by 7 km, with 300 m high steep cliffs on three sides, and a maximum depth of 385 m.

-There are two small volcanic islands at the center of the caldera, Nea ("New") Kameni and Palea ("Old") Kameni.
+The caldera measures about 12 by 7 km, with 300 m steep cliffs on three sides, and a maximum depth of 385 m.
+Two small volcanic islands, Nea ("New") Kameni and Palea ("Old") Kameni, are located near the center of the caldera.

-The main island, Santorini has an area of 75.8 km2, Therasia 9.3 km2, and the uninhabited islands of Nea Kameni 3.4 km2, Palea Kameni 0.5 km2 and Aspronisi 0.1 km2.
+The main island, Santorini, has an area of 75.8 km2, Therasia 9.3 km2, and the uninhabited islands of Nea Kameni 3.4 km2, Palea Kameni 0.5 km2 and Aspronisi 0.1 km2.

 Santorini's high walls, draped by whitewashed villages, combined with a sunny climate and good observation conditions, have made it a magnet for volcanologists, as well as a highlight of tourism in the Aegean.

 Geology

 The South Aegean Volcanic Arc includes the volcanoes of Methana, Milos, Santorini and Nisyros.

 The volcanic complex of Santorini is the most active part of the South Aegean Volcanic Arc, which includes the active volcanoes of Methana on the mainland of Greece, Milos, Santorini and Nisyros.
 It is formed by the subduction of the African tectonic plate underneath the Aegean subplate of the Eurasian tectonic plate, which occurs at a rate of up to 5 cm per year in a northeasterly direction.
 This subduction causes earthquakes at depths of 150–170 km.

 Non-volcanic rocks are exposed on Santorini at Mikro Profititis Ilias, Mesa Vouno, the Gavrillos ridge, Pirgos, Monolithos and the inner side of the caldera wall between Cape Plaka and Athinios.
 The Kameni islands at the center of the caldera are made of lava rocks.